 Various medication options are available, and doctors can tailor treatment to meet individual needs.

 In this article, we cover the symptoms, risk factors, and possible causes of ulcerative colitis, as well as some treatment options.

 The first symptom of ulcerative colitis is usually diarrhea.

-Feces becomes progressively looser, and there may be abdominal pain with cramps and a severe urge to pass stools.
+Stools become progressively looser, and some people may experience abdominal pain with cramps and a severe urge to go to the bathroom.

 Diarrhea may begin slowly or suddenly.
 Symptoms depend on the extent and spread of inflammation.

 The most common symptoms of ulcerative colitis include:

 Some people may also experience:

 - weight loss